-- Veeam Backup Manager establishes a connection with Veeam Data Movers on the target backup repository and backup proxy (on-host or off-host), and sets a number of rules for data transfer, such as network traffic throttling rules and so on.
+- Veeam Backup Manager establishes a connection with Veeam Data Movers on the target backup repository and backup proxy (off-host or Hyper-V host that performs the role of the backup proxy) and sets a number of rules for data transfer, such as network traffic throttling rules and so on.

 - Veeam Data Movers on the backup proxy and backup repository establish a connection with each other for data transfer.

 - Veeam Backup Manager queries information about VMs and virtualization hosts from Microsoft Hyper-V.

 - If application-aware image processing is enabled for the job, Veeam Backup & Replication connects to VM guest OSes, deploys non-persistent runtime components or, if necessary, persistent agent components on VM guest OSes and performs in-guest processing tasks.

 - Veeam Backup & Replication requests Microsoft Hyper-V VSS to create a cohesive point-in-time copy of a VM.
 Microsoft Hyper-V VSS creates a volume snapshot or VM checkpoint, depending on the hypervisor version.